sudochitswe-v2/CSMF/README.md

 ## ✅ License

-This project is for educational and demonstration purposes only.
+This project is licensed under the Apache License, Version 2.0.
-No commercial use without permission.
+You may freely use, modify, and distribute the software in accordance with the terms of this license.

 > © 2025 CSMF
 > Developed as part of a software engineering project.